Universite-Gustave-Eiffel/I-Simpa/Docs/menu_view.rst

-﻿This menu propose several display modes for the 3D view of the geometry.
+﻿This menu proposes several display modes for the 3D view of the geometry.

 ‘Face’
 ~~~~~~